-Rendering an Equirectangular Panoramic image in V2.5.x:
+Rendering an Equirectangular Panoramic image in V2.5.1 and above:

-The first step in creating a Panorama VR is to render an equirectangular image using SU Podium V2.5.x.
+The first step in creating a Panorama VR is to render an equirectangular image using SU Podium V2.5.1.
 This process is almost identical to rendering any SketchUp model except you will select Panorama mode for image size.
 The equirectangular image you want to render is a flat projection of a sphere.